Procedures and Etiquette

 - Performers must be dressed accordingly.
 This is also an expectation of the Katy Music Teachers Association.
 Parents are expected to ensure that students are dressed appropriately.
 Students not dressed appropriately may not be allowed to perform.

-Tip: Have students put their recital outfits on at least a week in advance to ensure that the clothing fits and is appropriate.
+[Tip: Have students put their recital outfits on at least a week in advance to ensure that the clothing fits and is appropriate.
 Have students try out recital shoes with the piano pedals.
-Lay out the outfit the night before.
+Lay out the outfit the night before.]

 - The teacher reserves the right to amend this Handbook at any time.
-Read through this Handbook with students periodically to remind them of studio expectations and to ensure progress.